 Use data on student success, including that related specifically to URM students, in institutional decision-making and resource allocation.

-Within each of the three Colleges, development and implementation of methods for increasing equity in course success.
+Within each of the three Colleges, develop and implement methods for increasing equity in course success.

 Intended Outcomes:

 Efforts supporting the success of URM students will have more impact, significantly reducing the achievement gap each year.